 The two nights of marauding are followed by a week-long stakeout in front of the Estonian Embassy in Moscow.
 Instead of trying to de-escalate the situation, Russia sends a delegation to Estonia demanding the resignation of the government.

-This is all while a massive DDoS offensive is launched on Estonian Internet infrastructure.
+This is all while a massive DDoS offensive is launched against the Estonian Internet infrastructure.
 Anti-Estonian forums and sites crop up everywhere.
 This forum is co-ordinating an attack on Estonian DNS servers while these dorks release ping flood utilities.

 The cyber attack has been going on for weeks now.
 Some sites have also been defaced, but I think the most damage has been avoided by simply denying foreign access to government pages and even some news sites.
 All of this sets an interesting precedent and was even written about over at Ars Technica.

 All of this poses an interesting question about how fragile the media really is.
 It’s easy to get lost in a rosy vision of a completely democratised media with all this Internet stuff, but we have to remember that the views and opinions of the vast majority of people are still shaped from what they see on TV and read about in the papers.

 Here’s one example of this - a Russian TV news segment that, among other things, reports that the one person killed in the “riot” died because of police brutality (that they had beaten him and kept him tied to a pole until he died).
 This is completely false - this guy was stabbed (this was immediately in special news broadcasts after the looting started) and he’s also by now been identified as participating in the looting.
 No concrete suspects have yet been found but the investigation is on.

 The news report then goes on to say that some parts of the monument were sawed off, which again is completely false.
 Here’s a picture I found on a Russian news site (sorry, lost the URL) which depicts a poorly-Photoshoped picture with just the feet of the monument (on the right).
 The caption reads “Examples of modern vandalism”: